The author is a research enthusiast. She studied botany and zoology as major subjects in her bachelor's program.

-Communication through vibrations is expressing the message through mechanical vibrations of the substrate.
-In Elephants the substrate is earth.
-With the help of this communication, Elephants can warn each other of danger from miles away.
-The soft pads of feet produce seismic vibrations which they detect through their proboscis and feet.
+Communication through vibrations means expressing the message through mechanical vibrations of the substrate.
+In elephants, the substrate is earth.
+With the help of this communication, elephants can warn each other of danger from miles away.
+The soft pads of their feet produce seismic vibrations which they detect through their proboscis and feet.

 Elephants possess various modifications suited for vibratory contact.
 For example, the pads of the feet contain cartilaginous nodes.
-The ears of the Elephants contain annular muscle, which helps them to hear seismic signals.
+The ears of elephants contain annular muscle, that helps them hear seismic signals.

 Reproduction and Life Cycle

-Elephants become sexually mature at 14 or 15 o age.
+Elephants become sexually mature at 14 or 15 years of age.
 Sexual maturity age depends on nutrition.
-Female produces a single baby (rarely twins).
+A female produces a single baby (rarely twins).
 The gestational period is 20 to 22 months long.
-A Female with good health and habitat gives birth every three to four years.
-The weight of a newborn baby is usually 100kg.
+A female with good health and habitat gives birth every three to four years.
+The weight of a newborn baby is usually 100 kg.
 The infants can stand shortly after birth.
-They are polygynous: in which a male can have over one female for mating.
+They are polygamous, in which a male can have more than one female for mating.
 But it's not that easy.
-They have to be dominant on other males to attract more female elephants.
+They have to be dominant over other males to attract more female elephants.

 Musth is a condition in which a male elephant shows very aggressive behaviour.
 This occurs once a year and has a huge impact on the behaviour of elephants.
 This behaviour change is because of hormonal reasons.
 In musth, the level of testosterone increases up to 50 times than normal and some physiological changes occur in elephants.
 Elephants become more dangerous and aggressive in musth.
 Draining of urine from legs also noticed in musth.
 Secretion from temporal glands occurs, which are located midway between the ears and eyes.
 The period of musth can last from a few weeks to months.
 But no one still knows the full truth of musth.
 Every researcher and elephant keeper gives a different opinion about it.